ZSO10-Gliwice/API/README.md

 Web API for ZSO10 App

 ## License
-Entire ZSO10 App project is licensed uder GNU GPLv3, which copy is provided in every package in file LICENSE.
+Entire ZSO10 App project is licensed uder GNU GPLv3, whose copy is provided in every package in file LICENSE.

 ## Basic ZSO10 App project rules
-1. For convenience all code documentation for entire ZSO10 App project should be written in English.
+1. For convenience all code documentation for the entire ZSO10 App project should be written in English.
 Of course all additional text files (as this README) can exist in different languages, but English is mandatory.
 Language code should be included in file name, for example: